Find Grad Schools

 73 Yearly Graduations

 American Film Institute Conservatory comes in at #8 on our list of the most popular colleges offering master's degrees in film.
 Each year, around 300 students seeking various degrees attend the university.
 During the most recent year for which we have data, 73 people received their master's degree in film from American Film Institute.
-Around 28% of these students were from an underrepresented racial-ethnic group, and 51% were women.
-Data shows that American Film Institute graduates that hold this degree go on to make a median salary of $31,087.
+Of these students, 49% were women and 19% were members of underrepresented racial-ethnic groups.

 #9